vedro-universe/vedro-docs/docs/basics/assertions-and-reporting.md

 assert user.id == 42, "Expected user ID to be 42"
 ```

-This works in Vedro too — but most of the time, it’s unnecessary.
+This works in Vedro too: but most of the time, it’s unnecessary.

 With descriptive step names, structured output, and clear diffs, you already get all the context you need when something fails.
 Adding messages often duplicates information or leads to less readable code.